kushalreya/InviteBuddy/README.md

-# 🎉 Invitation Manager App
+# 🎉 Invitation Manager App - InviteBuddy

 A modern Android application built with **Kotlin** and **Jetpack Compose** to manage invitations with elegant UI, smooth animations, and real-time event tracking.